-Filing for Social Security early means accepting a reduction in the monthly benefit received.
-However, signing up early may be the best option if you have limited financial means.
+To file for Social Security early means accepting a reduction in the monthly benefit received.
+However, signing up early may be the best option.

 Social Security is a great resource when it comes time to retire.
 Though in order to receive full benefits, seniors must wait until they reach full retirement age—between 65 and 67 years of age depending on the year of birth.
 The government allows early registration after a person reaches the age of 62, but at the cost of a reduction in monthly payments.

 Social Security benefits are reduced by up to 8 percent for each year you file early.
 So, if a senior’s full retirement age is 66 and they file for benefits at 62, they will face a 32 percent reduction in pay each month.
 Though there are circumstances in which filing for Social Security early is the best option.
 The experienced attorneys at Disability Associates, LLC provide explanation for those particular situations.

 It makes sense to file for Social Security early if…

 Your benefits can coordinate with those of your spouse: